villepreux/dom/README.md

   * Where possible, use sub-components aggregation instead of multiple parameters
   * Convert default parameters to "auto" parameters where appropriate
   * Where possible, use named, unordered & optional parameters
+  * Use heredoc syntax where possible
+  * Remove jquery internal usage
+  * Document the code

 ----